VitalBuggy/flappy_bird_opengl/README.md

-# Матвей, я тебя люблю
+# Implemention of Flappy Bird game using SFML